If you don’t have a social media kit, you’re missing out—BIG TIME.

 A social media kit includes a collection of visual content templates or documents designed to help build a strong social media presence.

 For influencers, bloggers, and agencies, a social media kit showcases everything potential brand partners need to know before working with you.
-This includes your social media stats, brand story, audience information, and links to resources that will help prospects get to know your brand.
+This includes your social media stats, brand story, audience information, and links to resources that help prospects get to know your brand.

 For marketers, a social media kit or “template kit” refers to social media templates that speed up and streamline content creation.
 Apart from saving time, it also creates cohesion between social media posts—amplifying brand recognition and identity across social media channels.